mlammens/ENS-623-Research-Stats/pages/syllabus.md

 **Course Number:** ENS 623
 **Credits:** 3
-**Professors:** Dr. Michael Rubbo and Dr. Matthew Aiello-Lammens
+**Professors:** Dr. Matthew Aiello-Lammens
 **Meeting day and time:** Wed 5:40 - 8:40 PM
-**Term:** Spring 2019
+**Term:** Spring 2020
-**Location:** Environmental Center Classroom
+**Location:** Environmental House Conference Room

 ## Course description

 This course covers issues related to the proper manner in which to develop and conduct a research project.
-Statistical issues related to environmental evaluations will be discussed, including minimal detectable levels proper sample size, and determination of proper methods for evaluation of data, using both parametric and nonparametric procedures.
+Statistical issues related to environmental evaluations will be discussed, including minimal detectable levels proper sample size, and determination of proper methods for evaluation of data, using both parametric and non-parametric procedures.

 ## Rationale